How To Maintain Long Hair

 If you follow me on Instagram you've probably seen my hair posts.
 I get a lot of compliments but I also get a lot of questions both online and in person.

 This post is all about my hair, how I maintain it, how I style it and what products I use.
-And when I say "I" I'm really referring to my stylist Stephanie because most of the credit belongs to her.
+And when I say "I" I'm really referring to my stylist Cassandra because most of the credit belongs to her.

 Before I started going to the salon on a regular basis I was washing my hair 1-2x a week.
 I have long, thick hair with a slight wave.
 My hair is neither dry nor oily but I also have a very sensitive scalp and have a small patch of eczema at the nape of my neck that can flare up at the drop of a hat.

 On most days it would take me upwards of 45 minutes just to blow dry my hair.
 While I love having long hair I came to the conclusion I didn't want to spend all that time maintaining my hair myself.
-That's where Stephanie comes in.
+That's where Cassandra comes in.

 I think the biggest mistake most people make is assuming that their hair is going to look and feel the same way after leaving the salon.
 Sometimes they even blame the stylist when it doesn't hold up the next day.